shenzhou05/SRP-Chinese-Translation/Sky-and-Fog.md

 Sky and Fog

-In HDRP, sky and fog are setup via the interpolation volume framework (link to Volume doc?).
+In HDRP, sky and fog are setup via the interpolation volume framework.
 The goal is for the user to be able to dynamically change the look of the sky and fog depending on the camera position.

 We also provide the necessary tools to offer consistent baking of lightmaps and probes.

 The Sky Framework used by HDRP is also designed in a way that it is easy for users to write their own custom sky and use it in their project with minimal effort.

-As part of the Volume framework, all local settings components described below are actually *VolumeComponents* which need to be added to a *Volume *component on a regular *GameObject. *As such, all their parameters can be interpolated between different volumes.
+As part of the Volume framework, all local settings components described below are actually VolumeComponents which need to be added to a VolumeCcomponent on a regular GameObject.
+As such, all their parameters can be interpolated between different volumes.

 # Setting up the Sky